Resources for Workers Impacted by Coronavirus Layoffs and Lost Wages

 - One Fair Wage Emergency Fund: Emergency fund for tipped and service workers during the COVID-19 pandemic

-Financial Resources for Students, Parents, Taxpayers and Homeowners Affected by Coronavirus
+Financial Resources for People Affected by Coronavirus

 Workers aren’t the only ones worried about their financial well-being during the COVID-19 crisis.
 Parents who depend on child care, student loan borrowers, homeowners and renters are all affected as well.